Inter Miami Starting Lineup vs Chicago Fire: Updated Starting 11 & Roster

 Inter Miami Goalkeepers

 American Goalkeeper Drake Callender impressed viewers with a strong performance in the Cup Final against Nashville, both from open play and in the long shootout.
-He’s been outstanding throughout Miami’s winning run, and has tightened his grip on the starting job ahead of backups Carlos Dos Santos and Cole Jensen
+He was outstanding throughout Miami’s winning run, and has tightened his grip on the starting job ahead of backups Carlos Dos Santos and Cole Jensen

 Inter Miami Defenders

-Messi brought some friends with him when he signed with Miami, one of which was legendary Barcelona left back Jordi Alba, who has adjusted well to the MLS at age 34 with an average match rating well over 7.00, but he is currently hurt as well.
+Messi brought some friends with him when he signed with Miami, one of which was legendary Barcelona left back Jordi Alba, who has adjusted well to the MLS at age 34.
 The fullback opposite Alba is DeAndre Yedlin, the only player to represent the USMNT in both the 2014 and 2022 World Cups.
 In between the two are Team Canada starter Kamal Miller and Ukranian centre-back Serhiy Kryvstov.
-Injured Argentine Franco Negri leads the team with an average FotMob rating of 7.30, and Christopher McVey has picked up some playing time in his absence.
+Injured Argentine Franco Negri played some great football last year, and Christopher McVey picked up some playing time in his absence.
 American youngster Noah Allen started in Alba’s spot as the Spanish legend sat out the US Open Cup final, and was a relative bright spot in the loss.

 Inter Miami Midfielders

-American teenager Benjamin Cremaschi has been strong in midfield for Inter, and is near the top of the team lead with four league assists.
-Dixon Arroyo is near the top of all qualifying and healthy Miami players with a FotMob rating of 6.87, as these two players flank another veteran of a much higher caliber.
+American teenager Benjamin Cremaschi has been strong in midfield for Inter, and is one of the team’s best playmakers.
+Dixon Arroyo finished last year near the top of all qualifying and healthy Miami players in terms of FotMob rating, as these two players flank another veteran of a much higher caliber.
 That would be Sergio Busquets, another Barça legend who came over to play with Messi once again.
-The legendary possession maestro has been immediately transformative to Inter’s midfield, pulling the strings for Leo once more.
-Jean Mota has also chipped in three league assists in just 13 matches, and David Ruiz has struggled at age 19 but shown some promise, and scored a huge opening goal in the match against Orlando.
+The legendary possession maestro was immediately transformative to Inter’s midfield, pulling the strings for Leo once more.
+Jean Mota has also chipped in nicely despite limited playing time, while David Ruiz has struggled at age 19 but shown some promise, and scored a huge opening goal in the match against Orlando.

 Inter Miami Forwards